Quaver/Quaver.Blog/_posts/2018-09-20-dev-updates-pause-solution.md

 **Doing this larger scale poll allowed us to see that we needed a better solution than what we initially proposed.**

-On the first day the poll went live, A community member by the name of *DDMythical* **[wrote up an insightful post on why he believes that pausing is not suitable for Quaver](https://docs.google.com/document/d/12i6gkz4pL0oFTHzFBC5NyyIKye_mgFM-MXVrDifKj4I/edit).** They also address the possible solutions that both we and other community members have brought up and goes into depth why they aren't feasible.
+On the first day the poll went live, A community member by the name of *DDMythical* **[wrote up an insightful post on why they believe that pausing is not suitable for Quaver](https://docs.google.com/document/d/12i6gkz4pL0oFTHzFBC5NyyIKye_mgFM-MXVrDifKj4I/edit).** They also address the possible solutions that both we and other community members have brought up and goes into depth why they aren't feasible.
 Lastly, DD also provides a solution as to we should handle it.
 It's a very good post, and it is suggested to give it a read **before** taking a look at our solution.

 ### Our Solution - Holding To Pause